nus-cs2103/website-base/admin/tp-expectations.md

 Here is a non-exhaustive list of team-tasks:

 1. Setting up the GitHub team org/repo
-1. Necessary general code enhancements{% if module == "CS2103" %} e.g.,
+1. Necessary general code enhancements{% if cs2103 %} e.g.,
    1. Work related to renaming the product
    1. Work related to changing the product icon
    1. Morphing the product into a different product{% endif %}